microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 menuPosition: 1
 ---

-This is a recipe for integrating Fluid-powered real-time collaboration features into a [Microsoft Teams tab application](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/what-are-tabs).
-The application enables every connected client to make changes to the container's dynamic data stucture (DDS) that will reflect on all other clients almost instantly.
-You'll also learn how to connect the Fluid data layer with a view layer made in [React](https://reactjs.org/).
+This is a tutorial for integrating Fluid-powered real-time collaboration features into a [Microsoft Teams tab application](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/what-are-tabs).
+By the end of this tutorial you will be able to integrate any Fluid-powered applications into Micrisoft Teams and collaborate with others in real-time.

+Concepts you will learn:
+1. How to integrate a Fluid client into a Microsoft Teams tab application
+2. How to run and connect your Teams application to a Fluid service (Azure Fluid Relay)
+3. How to create and get Fluid Containers and pass it to a React component

-For an example of this recipe, check out the [Teams Fluid Hello World](https://github.com/microsoft/FluidExamples/tree/main/teams-fluid-hello-world) in our FluidExamples repo.
+For an example of how this recipe may be used to build a more complex application, check out the [Teams Fluid Hello World](https://github.com/microsoft/FluidExamples/tree/main/teams-fluid-hello-world) in our FluidExamples repo.

 {{< callout note >}}

 This tutorial assumes that you are familiar with the [Fluid Framework Overview]({{< relref "/docs/_index.md" >}}) and that you have completed the [QuickStart]({{< relref "quick-start.md" >}}).
-You should also be familiar with the basics of [React](https://reactjs.org/), [React Hooks](https://reactjs.org/docs/hooks-intro.html), and [Microsoft Teams Tab](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/what-are-tabs).
+You should also be familiar with the basics of [React](https://reactjs.org/), [React Hooks](https://reactjs.org/docs/hooks-intro.html), and [Microsoft Teams Tabs](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/what-are-tabs).

 {{< /callout >}}

 ## Create the project

-1. Open a Command Prompt and navigate to the parent folder where you want to create the project; e.g., `c:\My Microsoft Teams Projects`.
+1. Open a Command Prompt and navigate to the parent folder where you want to create the project, e.g., `/My Microsoft Teams Projects`.
 1. Create a vanilla Teams tab application by running the below command.
 See [the Microsoft Teams documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/create-channel-group-tab?tabs=nodejs) for more information on setting up Teams applications.

     ```dotnetcli